-Fraud prevention is one of management top priorities as it is aligned to the principles of good governance.
-In light of this, management strives to be proactive in preventing and detecting fraud by ensuring that it becomes part of the overall strategic plan implementation, communicating it to staff and members and other stakeholders and establishing mechanisms to deal with fraud and corruption related cases.
+Fraud prevention is one of the management's top priorities as it is aligned to the principles of good governance.
+In the light of this, management strives to be proactive in preventing and detecting fraud by ensuring that it becomes as part of the overall strategic plan implementation, communicating it to both staff and members and other stakeholders and establishing mechanisms to deal with fraud and corruption related cases.
 In order to address the above, there is an anti-fraud and corruption hotline in place.